endofcake/bash_labs/lab_1/README.md

 ![](img/conemu_4.png "Configuring a new task")

-Exit the Settings (there's no apparent way to save this) and try launching the new task by clicking the small `+` symbol in the gutter:
+Save the Settings and try launching the new task by clicking the small `+` symbol in the gutter:

 ![](img/conemu_5.png "Launch the new task")

+More info on tweaking ConEmu can be found [here](http://conemu.github.io/en/Settings.html#id1610).